Wget: Recursive download

 Wget can optionally work like a web crawler by extracting resources linked from HTML pages and downloading them in sequence, repeating the process recursively until all the pages have been downloaded or a maximum recursion depth specified by the user has been reached.
 The downloaded pages are saved in a directory structure resembling that on the remote server.
 This "recursive download" enables partial or complete mirroring of web sites via HTTP.
 Links in downloaded HTML pages can be adjusted to point to locally downloaded material for offline viewing.
 When performing this kind of automatic mirroring of web sites, Wget supports the Robots Exclusion Standard (unless the option -e robots=off is used).

 Recursive download works with FTP as well, where Wget issues the LIST command to find which additional files to download, repeating this process for directories and files under the one specified in the top URL.
 Shell-like wildcards are supported when the download of FTP URLs is requested.

 When downloading recursively over either HTTP or FTP, Wget can be instructed to inspect the timestamps of local and remote files, and download only the remote files newer than the corresponding local ones.
 This allows easy mirroring of HTTP and FTP sites, but is considered inefficient and more error-prone when compared to programs designed for mirroring from the ground up, such as rsync.
-On the other hand, Wget doesn't require special server-side software for this task.
+On the other hand, Wget does not require special server-side software for this task.